-- The MMU recommends, as a preferred alternative to having PJM demand side programs, that demand response be on the demand side of the markets and that customers be able to avoid capacity and energy charges by not using capacity and energy at their discretion and that customer payments be determined only by metered load.
+- The MMU recommends, as a preferred alternative to including demand resources as supply in the capacity market, that demand resources be on the demand side of the markets, that customers be able to avoid capacity and energy charges by not using capacity and energy at their discretion, that customer payments be determined only by metered load, and that PJM forecasts immediately incorporate the impacts of demand side behavior.
 (Priority: High.
 First reported 2014.
-Status: Not adopted.) - The MMU recommends that the option to specify a minimum dispatch price under the Emergency and

-- Pre-Emergency Program Full option be eliminated and that participating resources receive the hourly real-time LMP less any generation component of their retail rate.
+Status: Not adopted.) - The MMU recommends that the option to specify a minimum dispatch price (strike price) for demand resources be eliminated and that participating resources receive the hourly real-time LMP less any generation component of their retail rate.
 (Priority: Medium.
 First reported 2010.
-Status: Not adopted.) - The MMU recommends that the emergency load response program be treated as an economic resource, responding to economic price signals like other capacity resources and not an emergency program responding only after an emergency is called, and not triggering the definition of a PJM emergency and not triggering a Performance Assessment Hour under the new PJM Capacity Market rules.
+Status: Not adopted.) - The MMU recommends that the maximum offer for demand resources be the same as the maximum offer for generation resources.
+(Priority: Medium.
+New recommendation.
+Status: Not adopted.) - The MMU recommends that the demand resources be treated as an economic resource, responding to economic price signals like other capacity resources.
+The MMU recommends that demand resources not be treated as emergency resources, not trigger a PJM emergency and not trigger a Performance Assessment Hour.
 (Priority: High.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends that the Emergency Program Energy Only option be eliminated because the opportunity to receive the appropriate energy market incentive is already provided in the Economic Program.
+Status: Not adopted.) - The MMU recommends that the Emergency Program Energy Only option be eliminated because the opportunity to receive the appropriate energy market incentive is already provided in the economic program.
 (Priority: Low.
 First reported 2010.
-Status: Not adopted.) - The MMU recommends that a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.19 (Priority: High.
+Status: Not adopted.)

+- The MMU recommends that a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.
+(Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that demand resources be required to provide their nodal location, comparable to generation resources.
 (Priority: High.
 First reported 2011.
 Status: Not adopted.) - The MMU recommends that PJM require nodal dispatch of demand resources with no advance notice required or, if nodal location is not required, subzonal dispatch of demand resources with no advance notice required.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the measurement of compliance across zones within a compliance aggregation area (CAA).
 The multiple zone approach is less locational than the zonal and subzonal approach and creates larger mismatches between the locational need for the resources and the actual response.
 (Priority: High.
 First reported 2015.
-Status: Not adopted.)
+Status: Not adopted.) - The MMU recommends that measurement and verification methods for demand resources be modified to reflect compliance more accurately.
+(Priority: Medium.
+First reported 2009.
+Status: Not adopted.) - The MMU recommends that compliance rules be revised to include submittal of all necessary hourly load data, and that negative values be included when calculating event compliance across hours and registrations.
+(Priority: Medium.
+First reported 2012.
+Status: Not adopted.) - The MMU recommends that PJM adopt the ISO-NE five-minute metering requirements in order to ensure that dispatchers have the necessary information for reliability and that market payments to demand resources be calculated based on interval